mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 title: "Haskell - The Most Gentle Introduction Ever"
 ---

-#### For who is this article?
+#### Who is That Article For?

-This article is a first in (hopefully) a series on functional programming in Haskell.
+This article is the first in (hopefully) a series on functional programming in Haskell.

 It doesn't assume any previous knowledge of Haskell or even functional programming for that matter.